 Basic Map Features

 When you first sign in, it will be zoomed out so that you can see the whole world.
 You can pan and zoom to find a particular location, or tap the geolocation button (crosshairs) to zoom in on your device’s location.
-Keep in mind that it can take some time to load all the portal data, especially if many portals are in the current view.
+Keep in mind that it can take some time to load all the map data.
 As you move around, the cell located at the center of your view will be outlined in orange, although you may have to zoom out to see it.

 The information displayed on the map can vary depending on your zoom level.
 The table below shows what is displayed at each zoom level: